-Faculty, staff, and students are invited to participate in this theme through the various calendar offerings, and to consider creating course content, activities, and/or service learning projects that facilitate the exploration of this theme.
-Mini-grants up to $2500 are available to support campus-community members’ ideas on this topic.
-Please contact Dr. Keyona White, Executive Director of the HemanSweatt Center for Social Good and Leadership (firstname.lastname@example.org), for details on how to submit a grant application to fund your project.
+Funding Ideas: Faculty, staff, and students are invited to participate in this theme by offering various programs, courses, activities, and/or service learning projects that facilitate the exploration of this theme.
+Mini-grants of $2500 are available to support campus-community members’ projects.